oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 You'll also need to install [body-parser](https://www.npmjs.com/package/body-parser) for Express.js to accept `content-type application/scim+json`, because Okta sends this in the request headers instead of `content-type application/json`.
 We'll need this to read the request body from Okta.
 Note: This specific content-type header is required by [the SCIM spec](https://datatracker.ietf.org/doc/html/rfc7644#section-3.1)

-On the command line, `npm install passport-http-bearer` to add the library to your project.
+On the command line, run `npm install body-parser` to add the library to your project.

 In `apps/api/src/main.ts`, import `body-parser` at the top of the file.
 It should look like this: